 Economic Development Department

-The department participates in a number of regional economic development efforts, including Innovation Tri-Valley and the innovation hub i-GATE.
+The department participates in a number of regional economic development efforts, including Innovation Tri-Valley.
 It also oversees an online business directory, a free job website for Pleasanton employers (TriValleyJobs.com), information on starting a business, and an online directory of available commercial space.
 For more information, call Pamela Ott, Economic Development Director, at (925) 931-5040.